 Make speech more understandable

-Young children can have problems articulating some parts of speech, hampering their intelligibility.
-SLPs will work to help children learn how to produce the specific speech sounds or sound patterns that they find challenging to help make them more understandable.
+Young children can have difficulty articulating some parts of speech, which can hamper their intelligibility.
+SLPs will work with children to help them learn how to produce the specific speech sounds or sound patterns they find challenging, making them more understandable.

 Use more complex language

-SLPs may help teach students longer sentences and how to share more details.
+SLPs may help teach students to use longer sentences and to share more details.
 As they learn, they’ll be able to combine ideas in sentences with so-called “joining words.”

 Educate and empower parents